Granger & Oaks | Letting Agents In Carrington, Nottingham

 The housing stock is largely traditional and a mix of Victorian and Edwardian terraces and semi’s.

-The area has grown in recent years with the residential development by Persimmon Homes of the old printworks into what is called Carrington Point.
-This development is very popular, and offers a great selection of apartments and houses centred around a communal green.
+Carrington has grown in recent years with the addition of the Carrington Point development by Persimmon Homes on the site of the old T Bailey Forman printworks.
+The development is very popular, and offers a great selection of apartments and houses centred around a communal green.

-There are a number of independent hotels, The Westminster is a large Best Western hotel, and what was The Savoy now operates as The Park Inn and has meeting rooms, a gym, and pool.
+There are a number of independent hotels, The Westminster is a large Best Western hotel, and what was originally The Savoy now operates as a Mercure hotel and has meeting rooms, a gym, and pool.

-2016 saw the addition of a fine dining Indian restaurant Masala Junction located in the former Nat West Bank, and opening soon The Cods Scallops will be taking the humble Fish & Chip supper to a whole new level.
+At the junction of Hucknall Road and Mansfield Road sits The Grosvenor public house, and on the opposite corner a fine dining Indian restaurant Masala Junction located in the former Nat West Bank.
+A couple of doors up, the multi-award winning Cods Scallops has taken the humble Fish & Chip supper to a whole new level.

 The area is on the up, and gets more popular by the year, so house prices tend to be on the rise and property gets snapped-up quickly.
 If you’re contemplating a move to Carrington, or you’re considering purchasing an investment in the area, drop us a line, or pop in for a chat.
 We’d love to help.